Top Mueller Prosecutor Stepping Down In Latest Clue Russia Inquiry May Be Ending

 Weissmann's move offers a potent signal that the special counsel investigation is all but done, one source said.

 His leaving will follow the departure of the senior-most FBI agent working on the Mueller probe, who has taken his own next step.
-Special Agent In Charge David Archey started a new job on March 4 as head of the FBI's office in Richmond, Va.
+Special Agent in Charge David Archey started a new job on March 4 as head of the FBI's office in Richmond, Va.

 Earlier this month, another special counsel prosecutor, Brandon Van Grack, moved on to lead a Justice Department effort to enforce compliance with the Foreign Agents Registration Act, a law that has become the subject of intense interest following charges against Manafort, his right-hand-man Richard Gates, and former Trump national security adviser Michael Flynn.